How to deal with issues found in Navisworks

 Optimal workflow

 Navisworks, with its embedded Clash Detective tool, can help you find issues faster.
-Connected to BIMcollab Cloud it becomes part of an equally powerful Issue management ecosystem.
+Connected to BIMcollab Nexus it becomes part of an equally powerful Issue management ecosystem.
 Let us guide you through the process step by step and demonstrate this workflow.

 The traditional workflow for Navisworks users revolves around creating Saved Viewpoints to communicate issues.
 These Saved Viewpoints can be created manually or by using the Clash Detective.
 Once created they can be shared throughout the Autodesk BIM ecosystem.